 How do we listen to what the audience wants?
 How do we turn the audience into advocates for independent journalism?

-How do we get the community to value independent journalism enough to increase its influence and maximize its impact?
+How do we inspire the community to value independent journalism enough to increase its influence and maximize its impact?

 The open-space process we used led us to deepen these questions.
-Instead of turning directly to technological tools or marketing fixes to immediately answer the questions about audience, participants began to rethink what we mean by audience and community, and to reframe how we interact and define our audience and our work.
+Instead of turning directly to technological tools or marketing fixes to immediately answer questions about audience, participants began to rethink what we mean by audience and community, and to reframe how we interact and define our audience and our work.
 A principal outcome of these discussions was the realization by many at the gathering that we had to address issues of racial equity in independent journalism in order to even talk about audience and community in the 21st century.

 We agreed on two interlocking principles related to our audience and community: